wanghaisheng/responsive-landing-page-starter/content/blog/en/send-sms-messages-node-red-dr.md

 Now when you go back into your Node-RED editor and send another message, you'll see the delivery receipt appear in the debug area:

 <img src="https://www.nexmo.com/wp-content/uploads/2019/04/delivery-receipt-in-debug.png" alt="" width="100%" height="100%" class="alignnone size-medium wp-image-28900" />
 The `status` and `err-code` parameters both indicate that the message has successfully been delivered.
-Learn more about delivery receipt status messages and error codes in the Nexmo [docs](https://developer.nexmo.com/messaging/sms/guides/delivery-receipts).
+Learn more about delivery receipt status messages and error codes in the [docs](https://developer.nexmo.com/messaging/sms/guides/delivery-receipts).

 ## Where next?
 - [Send Group Notifications with Google Sheets and Node-RED](https://www.nexmo.com/blog/2020/03/06/sms-notifications-google-sheets-nodered-dr)